 Purpose

-Coordinate and facilitate overarching geospatial data & resources by state agencies and municipal governments.
+To serve as the linkage between the legislatively created standing Geographic Committee, identified herein as the NH GIS Steering Committee, and the larger GIS user group community, identified herein as the NH GIS Technical Committee, in order to facilitate GIS collaboration among state agencies, municipal governments, and ??? and to coordinate statewide GIS projects as may be directed or requested by the NH GIS Steering Committee.

 Responsibilities

-Review the use, development, and coordination of geospatial data & resources by state agencies and municipal governments and make recommendations to the GIS Committee.
+1. Make recommendations to the GIS Steering Committee for the development, use, and coordination of geospatial data and resources by state agencies and municipal governments.2.
+Make recommendations to the GIS Steering Committee for centralized storage and distribution opportunities of GIS data and resources.3.Advise the NH GIS Steering Committee on geospatial needs of public & semi-public agencies; identify avenues where legislation may further efficiencies through enhanced cooperation.

-Review and make recommendations for central coordination, storage, and distribution of such data & resources, and suggest appropriate responses.
+4.In collaboration with the NH GIS Technical Committee, recommend statewide guidance and best practices, including:

-Advise GIS Committee on GIS needs of public & semi-public agencies; identify avenues where legislation may further efficiencies through enhanced cooperation.
+Data Management and Metadata standards

-In collaboration with GIS Technical Advisor Committee (GTAC), provide statewide guidance and best practices, including:
+Including best management practices for for identifying assets such as IDs, location-based references, LRS, etc.

-How data elements should be documented.
+Provide recommendations on GIS platforms, systems and related hardware to capture, store, retrieve, and view data resulting in increased data interoperability and agency efficiencies

-What systems and hardware will be used to capture, store, retrieve, and view data?
+Provide recommendations on guidelines and protocols for identifying what data elements can be shared/distributed

-Which data elements should be GIS-compatible?
+Assist agencies in identifying which agency data elements can be GIS-compatible?

-Any requirements for identifying assets such as IDs, location-based, LRS, etc.
+5. Review GIS technology related RFPs for comments.

-Review GIS technology related RFPs for comments.
+6. Facilitate and execute projects and tasks as requested by the NH GIS Steering Committee subject to resource availability.

 Deliverables

-Annual report of development and coordination of geospatial data & resources by state agencies and municipal governments through GTAC
+Annual report of development and coordination of geospatial data & resources by state agencies and municipal governments

-Annually review existing asset needs and new needs for priority and solution.
+Annual review of current and future asset needs, includingpriority and solution.

 Annual update of the GIS Action Plan

-Produce and update a timeline for current and future technology related projects.
+Timeline for current and future technology related projects.

 Review GIS technology related RFPs for comments.